Compressed 'CMB-lite' Likelihoods Using Automatic Differentiation

-When analysing the same cosmological model, good agreement between the marginalised posterior distributions obtained from the multi-frequency and lite likelihoods is observed.
+Once the reconstruction process is complete, a cosmological analysis is carried out in a second step.
+Assuming a cosmological model, we set $\Delta_{b}(\psi) = C_b^{\mathrm{lite}} - C_b^{\mathrm{CMB}}(\psi)$ and $\Xi_{bb'} = \Sigma_{bb'}^{\mathrm{lite}}$ in Equation \ref{eq:like_gauss}, which yields the \emph{lite likelihood}, $\mathcal{L}^{\mathrm{lite}}$.
+We can now once again carry out a Bayesian analysis to obtain marginalised posterior constraints on cosmological parameters $\psi$.
+For the same model, the resulting distributions generally agree well with the ones obtained from the multi-frequency likelihood.
 Still, small differences do arise, as during the reconstruction process one picks up fluctuations from noise and foreground contamination and assigns these to the CMB-only band powers.
 In the lite likelihood these may project differently onto cosmological parameters compared to the multi-frequency likelihood, where cosmological and nuisance parameters are explored simultaneously.
 Typically though, this realisation-dependent bias is below or comparable to the level of numerical noise expected in parameter estimation, which we take to be shifts in central values of marginalised posteriors by $10\%$ of their width.

 There are numerous advantages to the CMB-lite framework.
 First, it reduces the size of the data vector, speeding up likelihood evaluation.
-It also eases the exploration of the likelihood surface due to the reduction of the number of parameters to be sampled.
+It also eases the exploration of the parameter space by reducing its dimensionality.
 Moreover, it combines the common information from the multi-frequency band powers in an optimal way, forming a minimum-variance combination of the data when the CMB signal is dominant.
 At the same time, uninteresting information is marginalised over and the resulting uncertainty is neatly captured in the covariance of the CMB-only band powers.
 This makes lite likelihoods also more intuitively interpretable.
-Crucially, no cosmological model enters the reconstruction likelihood (see equations \ref{eq:lite_model} and \ref{eq:recon_like}).
+Crucially, no cosmological model enters the reconstruction likelihood.
 This means the reconstruction procedure does not introduce additional model-dependence beyond what already exists in the reference multi-frequency likelihood.